For whatever it's worth: my advice on job hunting in tech

 Write good cover letters if you can; don’t if you can’t

 People are divided on whether you should include cover letters.
-As long as you can write them well and fairly sincerely (there are numerous guides and templates available on that front), I’d advise you to do so.
+As long as you can write them well and fairly sincerely (there are numerous guides available), I’d advise you to do so.

 A good cover letter can only help.
 However, a bad cover letter probably hurts you more than none at all does.
 So err on the side of caution.